alex4814/sicp-solution/README.md

 ## Milestones
 This repository (at first) is chiefly served as a log of learning progress.

 - 2018-05-11 The Big Bang
 - 2018-06-02 Finish reading chapter 1 with all exercises
 - 2021-05-28 Revisit
 - 2021-08-01 Chapter 1 completed with all exercises
+- 2021-10-16 Beginning Chapter 2